jemcox/brookesbooks/_posts/2020-09-30-battle-of-the-bookshops.md

 But what is it that makes a bookshop seem like *the* *place* to be?
 Contrary to what our hearts like to believe, this haven to the bookish soul is a business and the centre of the brand is displayed to the public via aesthetics and aesthetics alone.

 The two giants of the Book Industry bookshop-wise lie across the Atlantic from one another.
 These are of course; **Barnes & Noble** and **Waterstones**.
 Interestingly in 2019 the CEO of **Waterstones** James Daunt bought **Barnes & Noble**.
-Despite belong to the same parent company Elliott Management Corporation, the two brands approach very different marketing strategies.
+Despite belonging to the same parent company (Elliott Management Corporation), the two brands approach a very different look aesthetics-wise.
 The most obvious element of their branding would of course be the typography they choose to use.

 ### Barnes & Noble